Gallery Technician, Nanaimo Art Gallery

 - Proficiency in IT maintenance and troubleshooting and AV equipment and technology

 - Practical and technical skills such as carpentry, maintenance, and painting

 - Knowledge of a wide range of building materials and methods

 - Knowledge of occupational health and safety requirements for safe building practices and correct lifting techniques

 - University degree in a related field such as visual art, audio and visual media, curatorial studies.
 Trades degree with experience will be considered

-- 3-5 years experience as technician in art gallery/museum or equivalent related experience
+- 3-5 years’ experience in curatorial department, in collections management, as technician in art gallery/museum or equivalent related experience

 - A combination of education and experience will be considered